-The Council and the Commission shall consult each other and shall settle by mutual agreement the particulars of their collaboration.
+The Council and the Commission shall consult each other and shall settle by common accord their methods of cooperation.

-The Commission shall adopt its rules of procedure with a view to ensuring its own functioning and that of its services in accordance with the provisions of this Treaty.
-It shall be responsible for the publication of its rules of procedure.
+The Commission shall adopt its rules of procedure so as to ensure that both it and its departments operate in accordance with the provisions of this Treaty.
+It shall ensure that these rules are published.

-The conclusions of the Commission shall be reached by a majority of the number of members provided for in Article 126.
+The Commission shall act by a majority of the number of members provided for in Article 126.

-A meeting of the Commission shall only be valid if the number of members laid down in its rules of procedure are present.
+A meeting of the Commission shall be valid only if the number of members laid down in its rules of procedure is present.